arbor-sim/arbor/doc/tutorial/network_ring.rst

 Step **(12)** creates a simulation object from the recipe.
 Optionally, the :py:class:`~arbor.simulation` constructor takes two more
 parameters: a :class:`arbor.context` and a :class:`arbor.domain_decomposition`.
 In a followup of this tutorial that will be demonstrated.
 For now, it is enough to know that for simulations that don't require customized execution those arguments can be left out.
-Arbor will without any further arguments use all locally available threads.
+Without further arguments Arbor will use all locally available threads.

 Step **(13)** sets all spike generators to record using the :py:class:`arbor.spike_recording.all` policy.
 This means the timestamps of the generated events will be kept in memory.
 Be default, these are discarded.